Our Mission: Provide action-oriented leadership, innovation, and education on preventive health and immunization for adolescents and young adults.

 Board of Directors

-Dr. Zimet is Professor of Pediatrics and Clinical Psychology in the Division of Adolescent Medicine, Department of Pediatrics at Indiana University School of Medicine.
-In addition, he is Co-Director with Dr. Rachel Katzenellenbogen of the Indiana University-Purdue University Indianapolis (IUPUI) Center for HPV Research.
+Dr. Zimet is Professor Emeritus of Pediatrics and Psychiatry at Indiana University School of Medicine and owner of Zimet Research Consulting LLC, which he established in 2023.
+In addition, he founded and was Co-Director of the Indiana University-Purdue University Indianapolis (IUPUI) Center for HPV Research from 2012-2023.
 Dr. Zimet started investigating attitudes about vaccines for adolescents in the mid-1990s.
-Much of his research has involved the study of vaccine acceptance and refusal, with a primary focus over the past 20 years on attitudes about HPV vaccine as well as the behavioral and social determinants of HPV vaccination.
-His studies have focused on adolescents and young adults, parents of adolescents, and health care providers and include evaluations of vaccine communication intervention strategies.
+Much of his research has involved the study of vaccine acceptance and refusal, with a primary focus over the past 25 years on attitudes about HPV vaccine as well as the behavioral and social determinants of HPV vaccination.
+In addition to HPV vaccination, his studies have focused on meningococcal, COVID-19, and influenza vaccination.

 Mitchel C. Rothholz is a pharmacist currently serving as Chief Strategy Officer for the American Pharmacists Association (APhA).
 He has served in numerous roles as an APhA staff member since 1994.
 He also serves as Secretary for the Joint Commission of Pharmacy Practitioners, a collaborative forum of 13 national pharmacist organizations.
 He is a 1984 graduate of the University of Florida, College of Pharmacy, and earned a Masters in Business Administration, Healthcare Management, from Regis University in 2005.
 He is an internationally recognized expert on Pharmacy-Based Immunization Delivery.
 He was a voting member of the HHS National Vaccine Advisory Committee (NVAC) and currently serves on the Leadership Steering Committee of the National Adult and Influenza Immunization Summit (NAIIS), and Board of the Unity Consortium (Adolescent Health).
 He is and has been involved in numerous immunization committees, grants and cooperative agreements.